Advising/Declare the Major

 Can An Engineering Student Earn An Additional Major In Astronomy?

 An undergraduate in the College of Engineering who has filled out the Astronomy Major Declaration Form is required to take a copy of the form to the College of Engineering Dean’s Office to obtain formal approval to add a major in L&S. Once approval has been granted by the Dean’s Office, the major will appear on the DARS report.

 Opportunities To Expand Your Skills and Interests:

 - Research: Our Department has opportunities for undergraduates to hold paid research positions, write a senior thesis, or take a 699 Directed Study course.
-To get involved in research projects, view our faculty areas of interest, identify a specific faculty member or area of research, then contact the Undergraduate Faculty Advisor, who will assist you in finding a faculty member to work or study with.
+To get involved in research projects, view our faculty areas of interest to identify a specific faculty member or area of research that interests you.
+Contact the Undergraduate Faculty Advisor, who will then assist you in finding a faculty member to work or study with.

 - Tutoring: Requests for tutors from students taking our introductory courses are common.
-Stipends, etc. are negotiated directly between the student and the tutor.
+Stipends, etc. are negotiated directly between the tutor and the student.

 - Summer REU: Summer REU (Research Experience for Undergraduates) opportunities are funded by the NSF.
 Sites are located here and abroad.

 - Astronomy Department Workshops and Events: Throughout the academic year the Department hosts an open house, seminars on applying to graduate school or REU programs, and other academic and career events.